 9 - 11 Jan 2017

 This Module will focus on joint study of sacred texts as a means of the participants getting to know one another, understanding their scriptures and faiths in a deeper way, and growing in appreciation of the differences, as well as similarities, of the traditions.
 Module 1 will be based around the practice of scriptural reasoning and mini-lectures.
-It will include a inaugural dinner in the beautiful Trinity College dining facilities and many opportunities for participants to discuss, debate and reflect together outside the formal programme of study.
+It will include many opportunities for participants to discuss, debate and reflect together outside the formal programme of study.

 Module 2: Leadership from the Inside-Out